 What is SaaS?

-Software-as-a-Service application is a cloud-based service that allows you to access an application via an Internet browser.
+How does SaaS work?
+SaaS allows you to access an application via an Internet browser which is managed by a third-party vendor, to its users.
+A majority of the SaaS applications run directly through the web browser, which means they do not require any downloads or installations on the client’s side.
 Basically, SaaS freeing you from complex software and hardware management, since you don’t have to download software to your PC or business network to run and update.

-Web Hosting and E-Commerce — From content management systems (CMS) and message boards to web hosting and shopping carts, SaaS applications enable business on the web;
+Web Hosting and E-Commerce — SaaS applications enable business on the web, from content management systems (CMS) and message boards to web hosting and shopping carts;

-Communication Platforms — Instant messaging and file-sharing software to enhance collaboration for teams based out of multiple locations;
+Communication Platforms — Include instant messaging and file-sharing software to enhance collaboration for teams;

-Customer Relationship Management (CRM) — For managing customer information, tracking sales, and automating marketing functions;
+Customer Relationship Management (CRM) — Tool for managing customer information, tracking sales, and automating marketing functions;

-Accounting — SaaS accounting applications have done it yourself functionality to help you keep track of your firm’s finances, big or small;
+Accounting — Helps to keep track of your firm’s finances;

 Payment Gateways — These applications based on the SaaS model include accepting credit cards, processing bank transfers, run offers and rewards programs, and publish and track coupons among others;